MaurizioAlt/MaurizioAlt/README.md

 - 👋 Hi, I’m @MaurizioAlt
 - 👀 I’m interested in programming, cyber security, technology, problem solving, and analytics.
 - 🗣️ I'm also interested in a project manager and product manager leadership position.
-- 🌱 I’m currently enrolled at UCF as a Masters Student.
+- 🌱 I’m currently enrolled at UCF as a Masters Student, expected graduation May 2022.
 - 💞️ I’m looking to showcase my projects and collaborations, as well as looking for a full-time position.
 - 📫 How to reach me: maurizioaltamura2@gmail.com

 <!---